 Operagata 30, 0194 Oslo

-A big wooden plate filled with the creamy, yellow scrambled eggs, bacon if you like, wholemeal bread and a fresh salad.
-Served the way you can only dream of being served breakfast in bed.
-The only thing you have to think about is getting there on a Sunday morning.
-But remember to plan ahead.
-Table reservations for the weekend close on Friday.
+Look no further, Vespa & Humla is the perfect place for a Sunday brunch.
+Here you can enjoy a big wooden plate filled with the creamy scrambled eggs, bacon if you like, wholemeal bread and a fresh salad.
+Served the way you want to be served breakfast in bed.
+The only downside is the wait for a table on Sunday.
+If you want to plan ahead, it’s good to know that table reservations for the weekend close on Friday.

 Københavngata 2c, 0553 Oslo